OliverMount/IEMdecodingForCalciumData/README.md

-This repository contains the python class `InvertedEncoding` that implements the IEM.
-We show the parallel implementaion of the IEM for extracting motion direction from the preprocessed calcium imaging of mouse V1 and PPC data.
+This repository contains the python class `InvertedEncoding` (in the scripts/utils.py) that implements the IEM.
+We employed IEM via for extracting motion direction from the preprocessed calcium imaging of mouse V1 and PPC data via parallel processing the time points.

 ### Instruction for running the code